ebba ZAJMI

 NOVEMBER 2024 | TIRANA, ALBANIA

 These image-text postcards were printed specifically for the 2024 independent book fair in Tirana.
+Limited copies remain.
+Free shipping anywhere in the US.

 Postcard 001 features a coffee reading ritual on the front with excerpted text from “The Fortune Teller,” fully published in Sisters (DDRC), on the back.